alexmj212/alexmj212.github.io/blog/content/blog/validating-a-wordle.md

 }
 ```

 That completes all the validation and hint display.
-We are now accurately displaying hints for the contain and position match states while also taking multiple identical letters into account.
+We are now accurately displaying hints for the `containMatch`, `positionMatch`, and `noMatch` states while also taking multiple identical letters into account.

 ## Showing the Player Their Hints

 With the hint states fully constructed, we can now display them to the player.

+Up until this point, we haven't just done a simple check to see if the guessed word matches the solution.
+We could check this before we perform any validation.
+Why don't we skip the checks if the player's guess was correct?

-What if we went through all that and the player got the correct result?
-Why don't we just skip the checks if the player got it right?
-I still want to show the fully position matched guess to the user so the checks are necessary for that positive feedback to tell the player they made an accurate guess.
+I still want to show the fully position matched guess to the user.
+The checks are necessary for that positive feedback to tell the player they made an accurate guess.
+Additionally, Wordle generates an emoji grid for the player to share, if the last line of the emoji grid does not contain 5 green squares, it's clear if the player finished the puzzle.

 ```typescript
 // Success